DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - TLS has supplanted SSL (the original protocol, considered legacy/insecure)
         - TLS was initially introduced in 1999 but didn’t gain widespread use until years later
         - The original versions of TLS (1.0 and 1.1) are considered deprecated and organizations should be relying on TLS 1.2 or TLS 1.3
+        - TLS supports both one-­way and two-­way authentication.
+        - TLS and SSL are not interoperable or backward compatible.
     - **SFTP**: a version of FTP that includes encryption and is used for transferring files between two devices (often a client / server)
     - **SSH**: remote management protocol, which operates over TCP/IP
         - all communications are encrypted